 Is it Time to Find a Retinol Alternative?

-Retinoids are potent and effective chemicals used to treat both photo-aging and acne.
-They are clinically proven to be effective and, depending on the strength and type used, the results can be dramatic.
+Retinoids are potent chemicals used to treat both photo-aging and acne.
+They are clinically proven and, depending on the strength and type used, the results can be dramatic.

-4 Reasons to Consider a Retinol Alternative
+4 Reasons to Consider Alternatives to Retinol

 Skincare is very personal.
 Different things matter to each consumer.
 The colour, scent, texture matter more to some.
 The brand name and price matter more to others.
-The INCI list and number of natural vs. synthetic ingredients matter more to other people.
+The number of natural vs. synthetic ingredients matter more to other people.

-Using retinol requires starting a low dose and gradually increasing over time until you tolerate it.
+Using retinol requires starting a low dose and gradually increasing over time until you (hopefully) eventually start to tolerate it.
 People experience sensitive skin, redness, dryness, skin barrier damage, inflammation, flaky skin, photosensitivity, and purging (increased acne in the early stages).